GenisGE/evalAdmix/README.md

 The output is a pairwise correlation of residuals matrix between individuals The correlation will be 0 in case of a good fit of the data to the admixture model.
 When something is wrong, individuals from the same population will be positively correlated; and individuals from different populationts but that share one or more ancestral populations as admixture sources will have a negative correlation.
-Furthermore, positive correlation between a pair of individuals might also be due to relatedness.
+Positive correlation between a pair of individuals might also be due to relatedness.

 # Installation